phnx-im/docs/src/threat_model/qualitative/metadata.md

 Protection of metadata is a key goal of the Phoenix homeserver protocol.
 Metadata typically includes information like the sender and recipient of a message, the time it was sent, and the size of the message, and the group conversation in which it was sent.
 Metadata aggregation can reveal patterns of communication and can be used to infer social relationships.
 In particular, correlation can be used to infer social graphs.

-The metadata threat model considers two types of adversaries: snapshot adversaries and active observer adversaries.
+The metadata threat model considers two types of adversaries: snapshot adversaries and contiuous monitoring adversaries.

 ## Snapshot adversarires